The Girl and the Puma

 Five hundred years ago when the Spanish entered South America, Native American tribes often fought back against the invaders.
 One way tribes could put pressure on the Spanish was to surround their settlements.
 This is what happened in the early 1500's when Maldonado, a Spanish girl, was 15 years old.

 Famished, Maldonado escaped the settlement and fled into the jungle.
 As night fell, she heard with alarm the calls of wild animals.
 Where could she safely sleep for the night?
-But there was one call that drew her closer.
+But one call that drew her closer.
 It was a cry of pain.
 She followed the sound to a cave where she found a puma that had just given birth.

 The Girl and the Puma

-One day, while Maldonado was gathering food and the mother puma was inside the cave with her cubs, the girl was surprised by Querandí warriors.
+One day while Maldonado was gathering food and the mother puma was inside the cave with her cubs, the girl was surprised by Querandí warriors.
 They captured her and brought her to their village.
 Fearing the worst, Maldonado braced herself for the death she felt certain was to come.

 But the Querandís were kind to the girl.
 They taught her tasks to help in their village, and she gladly took part.